 The body produces its own antioxidants, but they may not be enough to keep up with the damage that occurs.
 As dogs age, they’re more likely to develop health problems due to free radical damage in their bodies.

-Inflammation occurs when immune cells respond to an injury or infection by releasing chemicals called cytokines into surrounding tissues (such as joints), where they cause swelling and redness as part of the healing process.
-This can make it difficult for your pet’s body parts like joints and muscles to move smoothly—not only making it uncomfortable but also promoting inflammation.
+An inflammatory response occurs when immune cells respond to an injury or mobility by releasing chemicals called cytokines into surrounding tissues (such as joints), where they cause swelling and redness as part of the healing process.
+This can make it difficult for your pet’s body parts like joints and muscles to move smoothly—not only making it uncomfortable, but will show signs of stiff joints.

 Antioxidants enhance the immune response and support a healthy inflammatory response.
 This can support animals with joint tenderness due to everyday activity, like the average aging dog.